 Malama Farm is a family farm focused on artisanally produced heritage pork.
-As a fine furniture craftsman (Heirloom Woodworks) and a technology entrepreneur, we had no previous farming experience, but were called to action by the state of the food industry overall, and pork production, specifically.
+As a fine furniture craftsman (Heirloom Woodworks) and a technology entrepreneur, we had no previous farming experience, but were called to action in 2009 by the state of the food industry overall, and pork production, specifically.
 We were free of any preconceived notions of what was and was not possible, so decided to take the best practices of the ancient past and weave them with custom designed housing, water systems, feed supply and grazing methods to create a new standard of humane farming.
 This farm is part of our kuleana - responsibility - to demonstrate a sustainable, humane and healthy way to provide food of the best quality to our community and visitors to Hawaii.
 You can read more about our philosophy here.

 We are located at 1000' elevation on the slopes of Haleakala on Maui, with sweeping ocean views that span from the famous Pe'ahi (Jaws) surf break to the spire of Kahakuloa in the West.
 Our micro-climate is exceptional for growing fruits and vegetables with only natural rainfall and catchment, and for raising livestock in a temperate climate cooled by tradewinds.

 We are the first ever breeders and suppliers of 100% pure Berkshire pork, also known as kurobuta, in the Pacific.
 As the original source of kurobuta for the Hawaii and Pacific market, our primary focus is raising pork the pono way - i.e. treating them right.
 Our animals never suffer confinement or boredom and instead frolic in a natural paradise their whole lives.
 These animals are intelligent, kind and playful, and we aim to show them the same generosity of spirit as they show us.
 Farm chores go beyond feeding and watering - they include massages, belly rubs, and play time.